Distributing entanglement with separable states: assessment of encoding and decoding imperfections: Entanglement distribution protocol

-The second relevant step is the decoding operation between $B$ and $C$.
+We make the same changes to the decoding operation between $B$ and $C$.
 We assume this to occur in a similar way to the encoding operation, i.e. according to the dynamical map

 where $H_{BC}$ is the Hamiltonian generating the ${\rm CNOT}_{BC}$ operation that decodes information carried by $C$ and ${\cal L}_{BC}$ is analogous to the Lindblad superoperator invoked for the encoding step.
 We let $B$ and $C$ evolve according to Eq.~\eqref{eq:decoding} for a time $t_{BC}$.
-During the decoding step, $B$ and $AC$ should become entangled \cite{cubitt, alphaPaper}.
+During the decoding step, $B$ and $AC$ should become entangled \cite{cubitt,alphaPaper}.

 Upon completion of such operations, we aim to find the amount of entanglement gained by $A$ and $B$ from such distribution process.
 We will evaluate the negativity between $A$ and $B$ both when the carrier $C$ is traced out and when it is acted on by a projective measurement.
 Our aim is to find positive entanglement gain between $A$ and $B$ while the bipartition $C|AB$ remains separable for the duration of the protocol.